pankajrdbreak/kubernetes/myfirstapp/html-webserver.md

 2.Now the service is availble on the port 32367

 # Access your Application

+Note:

+You can access the container within the clusetr using IP address of the pod but if pod get deleted and re-created then new IP is get assign to that pod.

 1.To access the application inside the cluster you can go to browser and type

   http://localhost:32367 or